KenKundert/assimilate/doc/configuring.rst

 keep_hourly
 ~~~~~~~~~~~

-Number of hourly archives to keep.
+Specifies how many *per hour* archives to keep.

+See :ref:`retention settings <retention settings>` for more detail.

 .. _keep_daily: